lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Dual-algorithm security.
 The general idea is that the data is protected by two algorithms such that an attacker would need to break both in order to compromise the data.
 As with most of cryptography, this property is easy to state in general terms, but becomes more complicated when expressed in formalisms. {{sec-cons-non-separability}} goes into more detail here.
 One common counter-argument against PQ/T hybrid signatures is that if an attacker can forge one of the component algorithms, then why attack the hybrid-signed message at all when they could simply forge a completely new message?
 The answer to this question must be found outside the cryptographic primitives themselves, and instead in policy; once an algorithm is known to be broken it ought to be disallowed for single-algorithm use by cryptographic policy, while hybrids involving that algorithm may continue to be used and to provide value.

 Migration flexibility.
 Some PQ/T hybrids exist to provide a sort of "OR" mode where the client can choose to use one algorithm or the other or both.
 The intention is that the PQ/T hybrid mechanism builds in backwards compatibility to allow legacy and upgraded clients to co-exist and communicate.
-The Composites presented in this specification do not provide this since they operate in a strict "AND" mode, but they do provide codebase migration flexibility.
+The composites presented in this specification do not provide this since they operate in a strict "AND" mode, but they do provide codebase migration flexibility.
 Consider that an organization has today a mature, validated, certified, hardened implementation of RSA or ECC.
 Composites allow them to add to this an ML-DSA implementation which immediately starts providing benefits against long-term document integrity attacks even if that ML-DSA implementation is still experimental, non-validated, non-certified, non-hardened implementation.
 More details of obtaining FIPS certification of a composite algorithm can be found in {{sec-fips}}.

 ## Non-separability, EUF-CMA and SUF {#sec-cons-non-separability}

-The signature combiner defined in this document is Weakly Non-Separable (WNS), as defined in {{I-D.ietf-pquip-hybrid-signature-spectrums}}, since the forged message `M’` will include the composite domain separator as evidence.
+The signature combiner defined in this specification is Weakly Non-Separable (WNS), as defined in {{I-D.ietf-pquip-hybrid-signature-spectrums}}, since the forged message `M’` will include the composite domain separator as evidence.
 The prohibition on key reuse between composite and single-algorithm contexts discussed in {{sec-cons-key-reuse}} further strengthens the non-separability in practice, but does not achieve Strong Non-Separability (SNS) since policy mechanisms such as this are outside the definition of SNS.

 Unforgeability properties are somewhat more nuanced.
 We recall first the definitions of Existential Unforgeability under Chosen Message Attack (EUF-CMA) and Strong Unforgeability (SUF).The classic EUF-CMA game is in reference to a pair of algorithms `( Sign(), Verify() )` where the attacker has access to a signing oracle using the `Sign()` and must produce a message-signature pair `(m', s')` that is accepted by the verifier using `Verify()` and where `m` was never signed by the oracle.
 SUF requires that the attacker cannot construct a new signature to an already-signed message.

 The pair `( CompositeML-DSA.Sign(), CompositeML-DSA.Verify() )` is EUF-CMA secure so long as at least one component algorithm is EUF-CMA secure since any attempt to modify the message would cause the EUF-CMA secure component to fail its `Verify()` which in turn will cause `CompositeML-DSA.Verify()` to fail.

-CompositeML-DSA only achieves SUF security if both components are SUF secure, which is not a useful property; the argument is that if the first component algorithm is not SUF secure then by definition it admits at least one `(m, s1*)` pair where `s1*` was not produced by the honest signer and it then can be combined with an honestly-signed `(m, s2)` signature over the same message `m` to create `(m, (s1*, s2))` which violates SUF for the composite algorithm.
+Composite ML-DSA only achieves SUF security if both components are SUF secure, which is not a useful property; the argument is that if the first component algorithm is not SUF secure then by definition it admits at least one `(m, s1*)` pair where `s1*` was not produced by the honest signer and it then can be combined with an honestly-signed `(m, s2)` signature over the same message `m` to create `(m, (s1*, s2))` which violates SUF for the composite algorithm.
 Of the traditional signature component algorithms used in this specification, only Ed25519 and Ed448 are SUF secure and therefore applications that require SUF security to be maintained even in the event that ML-DSA is broken SHOULD use it in composite with Ed25519 or Ed448.

 In addition to the classic EUF-CMA game, we should also consider a “cross-protocol” version of the EUF-CMA game that is relevant to hybrids.
 Specifically, we want to consider a modified version of the EUF-CMA game where the attacker has access to either a signing oracle over the two component algorithms in isolation, `Trad.Sign()` and `ML-DSA.Sign()`, and attempts to fraudulently present them as a composite, or where the attacker has access to a composite oracle for signing and then attempts to split the signature back into components and present them to either `ML-DSA.Verify()` or `Trad.Verify()`.

-In the case of CompositeML-DSA, a specific message forgery exists for a cross-protocol EUF-CMA attack, namely introduced by the prefix construction added to M. This applies to use of individual component signing oracles with fraudulent presentation of the signature to a composite verification oracle, and use of a composite signing oracle with fraudulent splitting of the signature for presentation to component verification oracle(s) of either ML-DSA.Verify() or Trad.Verify().
+In the case of Composite ML-DSA, a specific message forgery exists for a cross-protocol EUF-CMA attack, namely introduced by the prefix construction added to M. This applies to use of individual component signing oracles with fraudulent presentation of the signature to a composite verification oracle, and use of a composite signing oracle with fraudulent splitting of the signature for presentation to component verification oracle(s) of either ML-DSA.Verify() or Trad.Verify().
 In the first case, an attacker with access to signing oracles for the two component algorithms can sign `M’` and then trivially assemble a composite.
 In the second case, the message `M’` (containing the composite domain separator) can be presented as having been signed by a standalone component algorithm.
 However, use of the context string for domain separation enables Weak Non-Separability and auditable checks on hybrid use, which is deemed a reasonable trade-off.
 Moreover and very importantly, the cross-protocol EUF-CMA attack in either direction is foiled if implementors strictly follow the prohibition on key reuse presented in {{sec-cons-key-reuse}} since there cannot exist simultaneously composite and non-composite signers and verifiers for the same keys.

 ### Implications of multiple encodings {#sec-cons-multiple-encodings}